Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Method

-We perform adaptive density control through the process of cloning and splitting triangles.
-Previous works \cite{Huang_2024_2DGS, Kerbl_2023_3DGS, Chen_2024_PGSR, Guedon_2024_SuGaR} perform the cloning and splitting procedures by duplicating primitives conditioned on scale and position gradients.
+We perform adaptive density control through the process of cloning, splitting and pruning triangles.
+Previous works \citep{kerbl_2023_3d, huang_2024_2d, guedon_2024_sugar, chen_2024_pgsr} perform the cloning and splitting procedures by duplicating primitives conditioned on scale and position gradients.
 In order to properly split large triangles, we must split them into four sub-triangles.
 During early iterations in the optimization, when triangles are split, the sub-triangles move independently to better align with surfaces in the scene.
 During the later stages when most of the surfaces have formed, the triangles split to enable more detailed surface color representation, remaining relatively attached via the connectivity forces.
 See Fig.~\ref{fig:densify} for a visualization of the splitting procedure.

 Similar to previous work, we directly clone small primitives selected for densification.

-Much like 2DGS \cite{Huang_2024_2DGS}, our method does not directly rely on the gradient of the projected 2D primitive center.
-Instead of computing an approximation via projecting 3D gradients into the camera plane \cite{Huang_2024_2DGS}, we directly condition densification on the magnitude of the reference point gradient $\nabla \mu$ in 3D.
+Much like 2DGS \citep{huang_2024_2d}, our method does not directly rely on the gradient of the projected 2D primitive center.
+Instead of computing an approximation via projecting 3D gradients into the camera plane \citep{huang_2024_2d}, we directly condition densification on the magnitude of the incenter gradient $\nabla \mu$ in 3D.

+To remove uninformative triangles, we prune primitives that meet the following criteria: (i) triangles that are transparent ($\alpha < 0.05$), (ii) triangles with one or fewer edge connections, (iii) triangles that do not intersect the camera frustum of at least three views after each epoch.